 Members can be rewarded with certain special offers and vouchers.
 In combination with WooCommerce Subscriptions (more on this in a moment), they can also upgrade or downgrade their memberships.

 With Mailchimp you can send newsletters and automate your marketing emails.
-The plugin for WooCommerce integrates your online shop into this workflow.
-Incorporate your newsletter option at different points in the checkout:
+The extension for WooCommerce integrates your online shop into this workflow.
+Include your newsletter at various points in the checkout:

 But this is only the beginning.
 You can achieve the following with further integration: